Information

 If you're arranging the funeral yourself, give these documents to the crematorium.

 The cremation application form will ask for some medical details, such as whether the person has a pacemaker.
-These have to be removed before cremation – your funeral director or the crematorium will talk to you about this.
+These must be removed before cremation – your funeral director or the crematorium will talk to you about this.

 The ashes